cdlewis/cdlewis.github.com/_posts/2015-09-08-finding-subsequences-in-human-dna-with-knuth-morris-pratt.md

 Substring searching has become so ubiquitous in recent years that it's easy to take for granted the beauty and ingenuity of automata-based pattern matching.
 Remarkably, the importance of these algorithms has, if anything, continued to grow.
 Knuth-Morris-Pratt was published in 1974 but [Skiena’s ‘killer applications’ for string processing](http://www.algorithm.cs.sunysb.edu/computationalbiology/pdf/lecture8.pdf) — online search and computational biology — wouldn’t emerge until decades later.

-The key insight of KMP is that backtracking is unnecessary.
-Each character only needs to be examined once.
-Consequently the algorithmic complexity is O(n+m) rather than the O(nm) required by the naïve approach.
-KMP achieves this by reframing the problem as being one of finding the longest prefix of the pattern that is also a suffix of the input string.
-A substring will be found when the prefix length is equal to the pattern length.
+The key insight of KMP is that backtracking is unnecessary as each character only needs to be examined once.
+This reduces the algorithmic complexity from O(mn) in the naïve case to O(m+n).
+KMP achieves this by asking a slightly easier question: at any given point what is the longest prefix of the pattern that is also a suffix of the input string?
+If we encounter a point at which the prefix length is equal to the pattern length, we can reconstruct the matching substring.

 ![dfa representing nucleotide pattern](/assets/images/2015-08-30/DFA.jpg) DFA representing the pattern 'ATGAT'.
 States indicate partial matches so, for example, being in state two indicates that the last two characters were 'AT'.
 {: .caption}

 The longest prefix is tracked in a deterministic finite automaton (DFA), created by pre-processing the pattern.
-Each state represents a particular partial match and the transition arrows indicate the impact on the match from seeing various new characters.
+Each state represents a particular partial match and the transition arrows indicate effect of new characters on the size of the match.

 ## Creating the DFA